The Winter Festival we all want

 THE ARTISTS OF UMBRIA JAZZ WINTER #28

-First of all, the program includes a significant event: the new project by Bill Frisell, one of the most innovative artists of the contemporary scene, together with the Umbria Jazz Orchestra conducted by a luminary in orchestration, especially for big bands: Michael Gibbs.
+First of all, the program includes a significant event: the new project by Bill Frisell, one of the most innovative artists of the contemporary scene, together with the Umbria Jazz Orchestra.
 The project is an exclusive production of Umbria Jazz.
 Frisell will also give a solo performance.

 Speaking of guitar, we will listen to Lionel Loueke paying tribute to the man Loueke himself calls his mentor, Herbie Hancock.
 Then, great Brazilian guitarist Romero Lubambo plays in the trio of elegant singer and pianist Sarah McKenzie, with Brazilian cello virtuoso Jaques Morelenbaum.
 Three artists whose binding element is an elegant approach to music.